 Soprano and actress Sarah Daniels is currently preparing for her debut with Experiments in Opera as the title role in “Chunky in Heat” which is being collaboratively composed by Jason Cady, Paula Matthusen, Erin Rogers, Aaron Siegel, Shelley Washington, and Matthew Welch, and with libretto by A. M. Homes.
 This innovative and edgy opera will be premiering at The Flea Theatre in New York City on May 31st, 2019 and running through the weekend.
 For further information on show dates, times, and tickets, go to Sarah’s <EVENTS PAGE>.

-Sarah will also be the vocalist for the premier of Melanie Richard’s vocal chamber piece with eurythmy “Illusions” on April 27th, 2019—a part of Eurythmy Spring Valley’s 2018-2019 season.
-For further information, go to Sarah’s <EVENTS PAGE>.
+Sarah just performed as the vocalist for the premier of Melanie Richard’s vocal chamber piece with eurythmy “Illusions” on April 27th, 2019—a part of Eurythmy Spring Valley’s 2018-2019 season.

 Sarah has recently performed the roles of Sally in Die Fledermaus with Amore Opera, Barbarina in Le nozze di Figaro with The Brooklyn Opera Institute, and most notably The Rooster, Young Frog, and Jay in Janáček's Príhody Lišky Bystroušky (The Cunning Little Vixen) with dell’Arte Opera Ensemble.
 Her performance as The Rooster was lauded in reviews, one stating "[She] brought beaming tone and enviable swagger as the Rooster..."
 (Eric C. Simpson, New York Classical Review).